 Maximize Your Appointment Reminders

-Practices often don’t think of appointment reminders as marketing.
+Practices often don’t think of appointment reminders as part of veterinary practice marketing.
 Many view appointment reminders as an administrative task that happens after marketing efforts have been completed to acquire a client.
-Yet companies of all types devote significant and ongoing marketing efforts and resources to track existing customers and keep them engaged because repeat business is a significant driver of profitability, and that’s where many appointment-tracking systems fail.
+Yet companies of all types devote significant and ongoing marketing efforts and resources to track existing clients and keep them engaged because repeat business is a significant driver of profitability, and that’s where many appointment-tracking systems fail.

-In other words, many veterinary practices (whether they’re aware of it or not) do not have the tools in place to optimize one of their most important marketing assets.
-All that’s missing is the right system to fully track daily appointment opportunities and make it easy for staff to send out reminders, and that’s exactly what ALLYDVM was designed to do.
+In other words, many veterinary practices (whether they’re aware of it or not) do not have the tools in place to optimize one of their most important veterinary marketing assets.
+All that’s missing is the right system to fully track daily appointment opportunities and make it easy for staff to send out reminders, and that’s exactly what AllyDVM is designed to do.

 Trusted by organizations like Zoetis, Elanco, and Merck Animal Health, the ALLYDVM Communication + Retention System is one of the veterinary industry’s most powerful and customizable software solutions for improved client communications, engagement, and profitability.